 Court Records are public, and are accessible by anyone.
 These records include a case file that includes a court docket and any of the documents and filings filed in the case.
 You are able to access the court records on the internet, or at the Pike County Clerk of Court in the county where the case was filed.

 Each state maintains records of someone’s criminal history.
 These online databases are connected so you can track criminal backgrounds from other states.
-Go to the Pike County Courthouse and check in person, or check online.
-You must know which county the crime occured in, and in the event that the crime was in a different state, you may have to pay a fee for a more comprehensive search.
+Go to the Pike County Courthouse and check in person or you can check online.
+You must know which county the crime occurred in, and in the event that the crime was in a different state, you may have to pay a fee for a more comprehensive search.

 A criminal records search you will get a report detailing any arrests, charges, or convictions that may be on a person’s record for any of the following crimes: